bbrownekianda/docs/content/docs/platform/rules/general/_index.md

 ##### Where to Add a rule

-1. To a field so that it is triggered when ??
-2. To a form - will be triggered on load
-3. To a process - will be triggered on load
-   Do all rules apply to each of these?
-Ask SS??

-You can add this rule: Add to every rule??

 - [x] to a field
 - [x] to a form
 - [x] to a process (the rule will run on load)

-???explain on load

 ##### How to Add a rule

-HELP FORM??
 To add a rule to a specific component:

 Select the field you want.
 Under Add a rule, select the rule you want.
-Edit the rule and click 'OK' - the rule will be displayed on the right-hand side of the page VIDEO??
+Edit the rule and click 'OK' - the rule will be displayed on the right-hand side of the page

 ##### How to Copy a rule

-FROM HELP??
 Duplicating rules can be very useful in case you have similar rules that are in different fields.
 To duplicate a rule:

 Select the field with the desired rule
 Click on the Clone rule button, next to the rule name Optionally, modify the rule settings
-VIDEO??
-Can I duplicate a rule and apply it to another form?:
-FROM HELP??
-Kianda forms allow you to do that!
-On this example, we are replicating a rule from a submit button in one form, to a submit button in another:

-Select the field which contains the rule.
-Click on the clone icon, next to the rules title.
-Click on the Copy to another field checkbox - leaving it unchecked will clone the rule to the same field.
-A list field will appear and you can select any field from any existing form in the current process.
-Click 'OK'.
-VIDEO

 ##### How to View a rule